bscotch/rumpus-ce/README.md

 internal documentation visible to you via auto-complete and hover-text.
-So, to make it as easy as possible to make use of this package, you'll need a development environment that understands Javascript and Typescript, such as
+So, to make it as easy as possible to make use of this package, you'll need a development environment that understands JavaScript and Typescript, such as
 [Visual Studio Code](https://code.visualstudio.com/).

-Many of the methods in this project return Javascript Promises.
+Many of the methods in this project return JavaScript Promises.
-If you aren't familiar with async programming in Javascript, you'll need to
+If you aren't familiar with async programming in JavaScript, you'll need to
 [do some studying](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)
 before diving in!